 Some love Windows.
 Others loathe it.
 No matter what, Windows still remains the most used operating system around the world.
 Only last year, Windows 10 surpassed Windows 7 to emerge as the most popular OS for PC users globally.
 Nevertheless, it’s still got its fair share of security issues bugging users from time to time.
 That includes zero-day threats, malware from APT attack groups, and the never-ending saga of Windows 10 updates.
+Fix the problem of Windows not having a network profile for your device.

 Be it a new PC out of the box when you get your first chance to get security options right or one after years of owning it, one can still tweak or bring on additional features to keep things secure and less prone to system troubles for good.